How to Run Your Fuzz Tests Using CI Fuzz SaaS

-If you are using CI Fuzz On-Prem, you will see a Repository Token field.
-This is needed for authentication if you want to checkout from a private git repository.
+This is needed for authentication if you want to check out from a private git repository.
 You can create a personal access token in your account settings in GitHub, GitLab, or BitBucket.
 For GitLab, using a deploy token is also supported.
 This feature is disabled in the SaaS since it is currently intended for open source projects only.

 After the project has been initialized successfully, you see an overview showing the findings and the code coverage.
 Since we haven't run any fuzz tests, there are no findings yet.